cdvetal/TensorGP/README.md

   >**mutation_funcs** (default=`None`): list of function pointers or `None`, optional
   >
   > Non-empty list of mutation methods to select from while mutation an individual.
-  > If `None`, the set of method to choose from will be the ones internally implemented by the engine
+  > If `None`, the set of methods to choose from will be the ones internally implemented by the engine

   >**mutation_probs** (default=`None`): list of floats or `None`, optional
   >